Car insurance buying guide

 What will I need when I apply for car insurance cover?

-The insurer will want to know about you, your age, occupation, address and any previous motoring convictions as well as any accidents, if it was your fault or not.
+The insurer will want to know all about you, your age, occupation, address and any previous motoring convictions (such as speeding or drink driving) as well as any recent accidents, if it was your fault or not.
+Non-fault accidents have less of an impact on premiums and any accident needs to be stated, usually for a minimum of 3 years – if unsure whether or not to mention your crash, ask your potential insurer.

 You will also need to provide information about the age, make and model of the car, a rough idea of the annual mileage and where it is kept overnight.